 Savages has gone on to win the Gunga Din a further eight times, and the Arthur Newton Shield a further three times.
-The club’s first individual gold medals arrived in 1963, earned by Fritz, Manie, Clive and Ted Craig.
+The club’s first individual gold medals arrived in 1963, earned by Fritz, Manie Kuhn, Clive Crawley and Ted Craig.

 The four co-founders were Kenny Craig, Joe Knowles, J Finlay and Arthur Simpson.
 In 1960, the year the club was born, the member count was a modest 11.

 The numbers steadily grew and within 25 years of starting the club, the membership reached 1 000 and at one stage, Savages was the biggest club in South Africa.

 When you go to Savages club, it’s like visiting family.
 After time trials or evening runs, members gather around the pub for a few cold ones and a braai.

 A social highlight takes place in December when members participate in the annual Pub to Pub run.
 Starting at the clubhouse the circular route goes through Morningside, stopping at various pubs to enjoy the finest lagers.
 Every Christmas a festive dinner and awards evening is held.

 Then in January it’s back to the serious business of training.